k1complete/elixir-mode/README.markdown

 This is still very alpha software; there are probably several bugs.
-Right now the indentation implementation needs some work, and the operator and atom font-locking doesn't appear to be working correctly.
+Right now the indentation implementation needs some work, and the operator font-locking doesn't appear to be working correctly.

 ## Notes